YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 **originating_stop**

-Shuts down the Source Server with a two second timeout and perform a MUPIP RUNDOWN operation.
+Shuts down the Source Server with a two second timeout and performs a MUPIP RUNDOWN operation.

 The first argument specifies additional qualifiers for the Source Server shutdown command.